Cheryl Minnema wins the 2020 Charlotte Zolotow Award for Johnny’s Pheasant

 The Charlotte Zolotow Award is given annually to the author of the best picture book text published in the United States in the preceding year.
 Established in 1998, the award is named to honor the work of Charlotte Zolotow, a distinguished children’s book editor for 38 years with Harper Junior Books, and author of more than 70 picture books, including such classic works as Mr. Rabbit and the Lovely Present (Harper, 1962) and William’s Doll (Harper, 1972).
 Ms. Zolotow attended the University of Wisconsin in Madison on a writing scholarship from 1933-36 where she studied with Professor Helen C. White.

-Any picture book for young children (birth through age seven) originally written in English and published by a U.S. publisher in the previous year is eligible for the annual award.
+Any picture book for young children (birth through age seven) originally written in English and originally published by a U.S. publisher in the previous year is eligible for the annual award.

 An eligible books may be fiction, nonfiction or folklore, as long as it is presented in picture book form for children from birth through age seven.
 Translated books, poetry collections, and easy readers are not eligible.